astercapital/airless/docs/tutorials/gcp/core-infrastructure.md

 The Airless core infrastructure includes several specialized functions.
 Their importance generally follows this hierarchy:

 1.  **Error Function (`error.tf`):** This is arguably the **most critical** function.
 It acts as a centralized sink for all errors occurring in other functions.
-Its responsibilities include logging the error details (potentially to BigQuery via another queue/function and the `_raw` bucket), implementing retry logic (potentially using the Delay function), and triggering notifications.
+Its responsibilities include logging the error details (to BigQuery via another queue/function or Google Cloud Storage in the `_raw` bucket), implementing retry logic (using the Delay function), and triggering notifications.
 Without robust error handling, workflows become brittle and prone to data loss.
 2.  **Delay Function (`delay.tf`) & Redirect Function (`redirect.tf`):** These enable core workflow patterns.
-    * **Delay:** Allows introducing controlled pauses in a workflow (e.g., for rate limiting, waiting for external processes, or implementing exponential backoff for retries directed by the Error function).
+    * **Delay:** Allows introducing controlled pauses in a workflow (e.g., for rate limiting, waiting for long external processes, or implementing exponential backoff for retries directed by the Error function).
     * **Redirect:** Enables fanning out tasks.
 A single message can be duplicated and sent to multiple different downstream topics/functions, facilitating parallel processing and complex branching logic.
 3.  **Email (`email.tf`) & Slack (`slack.tf`) Notification Functions:** These are primarily for monitoring and alerting.
 While important for operational visibility, the core workflow can often function without them (though you wouldn't know if something went wrong!).
 They decouple the notification logic (SMTP details, Slack API tokens) from the business logic functions, making the system cleaner.
 They are often triggered by the Error function or at specific success/milestone points in a workflow.